dansholds/grapple-comps-min/content/posts/13459-grappling-x-3-2-2024-jiu-jitsu-world-championships-.md

 Tournament Schedule (Start time 9 AM SHARP)

-NOTE: This tournament schedule is based on estimated times from past events and how long it took to get through each division.
-Note: This schedule is NOT THE REAL EVENT SCHEDULE, it is an ESTIMATED event schedule and the real event schedule will be posted on Smoothcomp.com   Click on Brackets & Schedule Available on Thursday before the event 8:00 PM.
+NOTE- This tournament schedule is based on estimated times from past events and how long it took to get through each division.
+Note- This schedule is NOT THE REAL EVENT SCHEDULE, it is an ESTIMATED event schedule and the real event schedule will be posted on Smoothcomp.com   Click on Brackets & Schedule Available on Thursday before the event 8-00 PM.
 Make sure to keep checking back because the Brackets & Schedule will change/update after each weigh in and the schedule will automatically update during the event depending on how long each division is running.

 Please allow yourself extra time, because depending on how many competitors are in each weight class it might take more or less time to get to your weight class.
 We start with the lightest weight class in that division and work our way up.
 If we call your name and you don’t immediately report to the check in area you will be disqualified from the tournament, and YOU WILL NOT BE REFUNDED YOUR COMPETITOR FEE‘S FOR ANY REASON.